KittyGiraudel/site/_posts/2013-09-03-use-lengths-not-strings.md

 I want to play a game… This example: working or not working?

 Well obviously, it works like a charm.
-That's probably why you can see it so much in so many Sass demos.
+That’s probably why you can see it so much in so many Sass demos.

 ## The problem

 Then you ask _"if it works, why bother?"_.
-That's actually a very fair question.
-Let's continue our example, shall we?
-What if we apply &mdash; let's say &mdash; the `round()` function to our length?
+That’s actually a very fair question.
+Let’s continue our example, shall we?
+What if we apply &mdash; let’s say &mdash; the `round()` function to our length?

 ```scss
 $rounded-length: round($length);